SenseLogic/BASIL/README.md

 STRING
 DATE
 DATETIME
+UUID
+BLOB
+LIST[...]
+SET[...]
+MAP[...,...]
 {table} REF : table object reference.
 {table} LIST : list of table object references.
 ```

 ### Internal fields

 Fields with the "!stored" property are included in the generated Go types without being stored on the database.

 Pointer fields should end with "*", and arrays with "[]".